 # EXECUTIONS_DATA_SAVE_ON_SUCCESS=none

-- N8N_ENCRYPTION_KEY encrypts credentials at rest.
-Set this before first run and never lose it
+N8N_ENCRYPTION_KEY encrypts credentials at rest inside Postgres.
+Set this before your first run and never lose it.
+If you lose this key, all saved credentials become unrecoverable.

 services: